osquery/osquery/docs/wiki/development/building.md

 make sysprep
 ```

+## Building on Windows

+Building on Windows is documented at [Windows Provisioning](https://osquery.readthedocs.io/en/stable/development/windows-provisioning/)

 ## Building on macOS

 `make deps` will take care of installing the appropriate library dependencies, but it's recommended to take a look at the Makefile, just in case something conflicts with your environment.